Skip to content

 The National Trust ranger team then re-planted thousands of trees in the area, including broadleaved tree species such as oak, sweet chestnut, beech, hornbeam and field maple.
 With shrubby species to produce plenty of fruit and flowers such as hawthorn, elder, rowan, hazel, apple, plum and pear.

-See and hear how this landscape has changed over the years in this short film by wildlife cinematographer Tom Hartwell.
+Ten years on from the beginning of the project see and hear how this landscape has changed over the years in this short film by wildlife cinematographer Tom Hartwell.

 Allow video to play?
 This page contains content that is published to YouTube.